-I'm realizing that my (relative) comfort with conflict is a minority position in some Christian circles, where civil disagreement can be conflated with attack and one of The Worst sins: disunity.
+I'm realizing that my (relative) comfort with conflict is a minority position in many Christian circles, where disagreement can be conflated with attack and one of The Worst sins: disunity.

 Whenever Christians get to disagreeing, as we're wont to do, someone inevitably waves the "UNITY!" banner, imploring folks to pipe down and get along.
 This is understandable, to a certain degree.
 We are supposed to be known by our love and what-not.